Glintt/gAPI/docs/installation.md

        - Active - If LDAP is enabled on gAPI or not
        - Domain - Ldap server
        - Port - Ldap Port (default: 389)
-   - **Logs** - activate/deactivate logs and type of logging (available: _Elastic_ or _Rabbit_)
+   - **Logs** - activate/deactivate logs and type of logging

+     - Active - activate/deactivate logs
+     - Type - logging type (available: _Elastic_ or _Oracle_)
+     - Queue - use queue (available: _Rabbit_).
+If another value is passed, or no value at all, an internal queue will be used.

    - **CORS** - AllowedOrigins (array with all allowed origins) and AllowCredentials
+     - AllowedOrigins - list with origins allowed. (eg: ["http://localhost:8080"] )
+     - AllowCredentials - enable/disable allow credentials
+   - **ServiceDiscovery**
-   - **ServiceDiscovery** - configuration storage type (available: _file_ and _mongo_) - note that when it is being used mongo, you MUST specify MONGO_HOST and MONGO_DB environment variables.
+     - Type - configuration storage type (available: _oracle_ and _mongo_)
-   - **Urls** - Base urls for some of the services available on gAPI api:
-     - SERVICE_DISCOVERY_GROUP - service discovery base url
-     - ANALYTICS_GROUP - analytics base url
    - **Healthcheck** - Healthcheck configuration
      - Active - boolean to activate or deactivate healthcheck monitoring
      - Frequency - Frequency in seconds at which monitor is done
      - Notification - Enable or disable notifications when service goes down.
    - **Notifications**
-     - Type - Notification type.
-Available options:
+     - Type - Notification type (available options: "Slack")
-       - Slack
      - Slack - Slack notifications configuration.
        - WebhookUrl - URL to POST notifications to
+   - **RateLimiting**
+     - Active - activate/deactivate rate limiting
+     - Limit - number of requests until limit being reached
+     - Period - number of minutes during which the limit is available.
+     - Metrics - List of metrics to use on rate limiting (available: "RemoteAddr", "MatchingUri")
+   - **ManagementTypes** - object with all actions to manage an API. these actions must be implemented by another external API and the url to manage must be configured on the API dashboard.
    - **Protocol**
      - Https - boolean to active or deactivate HTTPS
      - CertificateFile - certificate file location